andersamer/site-main/content/blog/hayabusa.md

 date: 2024-11-21
 ---

 This week, I used [Hayabusa](https://github.com/Yamato-Security/hayabusa) to analyze some Windows Logs.
 Hayabusa is a Windows event log timeline generator that uses [Sigma](https://github.com/SigmaHQ/sigma) rules to parse logs.
 It's a really nifty tool if you are looking to build a sequence of events for an incident in your environment.
 In addition, Hayabusa a can produce outputs that are friendly with SIEM tools such as Splunk.

-This post walks you through Hayabusa's basic features.
+This post will walk you through Hayabusa's basic features.

-**Fun fact:** *Hayabusa* means peregrine falcon in Japanese.
+(**Fun fact:** "*Hayabusa*" means peregrine falcon in Japanese.)

 # Installation